 Common Work of Art

-Each year, the Museum selects a work of art from its collection in conjunction with the KU Common Book, a campus-wide initiative to engage first-year students in a shared intellectual experience.
-The Common Work of Art is on view at the Spencer and students have numerous opportunities to explore connections between the Common Work of Art and the Common Book through programs and activities.
+Each year, the Museum selects a work of art from its collection in conjunction with the KU Common Book Program, a campus-wide initiative to engage our campus community in a shared intellectual experience.
+The Common Work of Art is on view at the Spencer and students have numerous opportunities to explore connections through programs and activities.

 The Spencer Museum offers educational and professional opportunities for students that connect them with accomplished scholars and mentors and push the limits of their creativity.